For the most comprehensive explanations and resources, visit the Student Employment page.

 - Glassdoor - Reviews and salary listings for companies in all sectors.

 - ETC Salary Calculator - Very accurate compensation data.

 If you work in a big city where the cost of living is higher, your wages would need to be larger than in less-expensive cities to maintain the same standard of living.
 These resources can be useful when considering multiple job offers or when contemplating a move between jobs.

 - Sperling's Best Places Cost of Living Comparison

 Other Things to Consider

 - All benefits: Include the paid gym membership, flexible hours, extended learning/professional development and/or free lattes as you contemplate your compensation.

 - Cultural fit: Would you work well with your potential co-workers?
 Do you believe in the organization's mission?
 How is the office "vibe"?

 - Opportunity for growth: Salary ranges are designed to accommodate varying skill level, education, and seniority.
-It is often easier to secure a pay raise than a promotion, which is why it makes sense to aim toward the middle of the salary range (as opposed to the top) when you begin a position and negotiate more flexible aspects of compensation (vacation time, conferences, etc.).
+It is often easier to secure a pay raise than a promotion, which is why it makes sense to aim for the middle of the salary range (as opposed to the top) when you begin a position and negotiate more flexible aspects of compensation (vacation time, conferences, etc.).
 In other words. leave some room in your salary range for your improvement so management can more easily reward you.